DruDro/ModoQuiz/readme.md

 The **gulp** (gulp default) task runs **build** and **watch** tasks.
 Each time you save an article HTML file or an asset file, gulp compiles HTML, SASS, JS, images, as well as runs the HTML Help Workshop compiler to compile the %projectName%.chm file.
 The **dist** folder contains *Web* and *CHM* help formats.
 ## File Naming
 It is highly recommended to give the chm, hhc, hhk, hhp files the same name as the folder containing the whole project.
-Since some functionality in the gulpfile.js uses the project root directory name call such files.
+Since some functionality in the gulpfile.js uses the project root directory name to call such files.